How to Obtain an Undefended Divorce with Divorce-Online

 To obtain an undefended divorce you will need to prove that your marriage has irretrievably broken down by establishing one of the five grounds for divorce.

-This undefended divorce timetable is based on the assumption that you are not instructing a solicitor and are either doing your own divorce with our help or having Divorce-Online manage your entire divorce for you.
+The below undefended divorce timetable is based on the assumption that you are not instructing divorce solicitors to handle your case and are either doing your own divorce with our help or having Divorce-Online manage your entire divorce for you.

 Here’s how an undefended divorce works;

-Now that you understand the process of an undefended divorce through Divorce-Online, you should seek to find the most suitable service for you by comparing our divorce services, or using the tool below to quickly see which service is right for you.
+Now that you understand the process of an undefended divorce through Divorce-Online, you should seek to find the most suitable service for you by using our quick and easy tool.

-Undefended divorces aren't for everyone, but they are the most efficient, cost effective and amicable way to resolve your divorce, which is why most people tend to choose this route.
+Undefended and amicable divorce cases aren’t possible for everyone, but they are the most efficient, cost effective and amicable way to resolve your divorce, which is why most people tend to choose this route.